itaqiz/BSAI-Sem_Projects-BahriaUniversity/README.md

 ## ⚙️ Usage

-To view and use the code files, clone this repository and navigate to the respective project directory:
+To view and use the code files, clone this repository and navigate to the respective project directory.